leonzhang71/SDSU-cs480-operation-system/README.md

 Please read the autograde.txt.
 Code is inside the text file.

-for P4, there are a lot of folder. only need to check P4 final.
+For P4, there are a lot of folder. only need to check P4 final.

+All of them have make splint error.
+Forgot how I fixed it in P4